Course Details

 Objective

 Students will be acquainted with reactions and internal forces of statically determinate plane beams and frames, and geometric properties of cross-sections (centroid, second moments of area).
-They also will be acquainted with basic concepts and assumptions of the linear elasticity and strength theory, such as stress, displacement, and deformations and looked into dimensioning of structures.
+They also will be acquainted with basic concepts and assumptions of the linear elasticity and strength theory, such as stress, displacement, and deformations and look into the dimensioning of structures.

-The students will be able to solve reactions and internal forces of the plane statically determinate structures, to design centroid and second order moments of gross-section, solve simple and compound stresses to and compute strain in a section, to find materials and dimensions, to calculate deformation within bend.
+Students will be able to solve reactions and internal forces of statically determinate plane beams and frames, determine centroid and second moments of area, solve simple and combined bending and direct stresses and calculate stress in cross-section to design its dimension and material.

 Prerequisites